 Because of how oddly-staggered the seats are in Polaris business class, you need to pay close attention when choosing a seat.

-- If you prefer as much privacy as possible, choose a window seat in an even number row.
+- If you prefer as much privacy as possible, choose a window seat in an odd number row.
 The seats are closest to the window and away from the aisle.